 The mass balance of a typical wet digestion process looks like this:

-For example, 100 tonnes of solid municipal residential source separated organics (SSO) arrives at the wet, complete mix, biogas plant.
+For example, 100 tonnes of solid municipal residential source separated organics (SSO) arrives at the biogas plant using wet digestion (complete mix).
 This feedstock needs to be pretreated to remove potential contaminants (plastics, metal, sands, etc.).
 Approximately 10 tonnes will be removed as contaminants and will probably be landfilled.

 In order to be pumpable (10% TS), the feedstock will be diluted with water that may come from a fresh source or from a mixed of fresh and recycled water from the wastewater portion of the biogas plant.
 The liquid feedstock going to the digester will be approximately 250 tonnes.